Shevial/ReactCodeLab/ReactPractice/README.md

+# How to start a vite project

+1. Write in terminal:

+    npm create vite@latest

+2. Choose a project name

+3. Select React for framework and JavaScript for variant

+4. Open Project folder

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.